carlobiffi/lvae_mlp/README.md

 The architecture and training details can be configured in the `config/config.json` file.

-To trainin the network please run:
+To train the network please run:

 `python training.py --config=jsons/config.json`